SoftwareKater/nx-confusion/docs/README.md

 In this article you will see how to create a simple multiplayer game using Angular as the frontend technology and Nestjs for the backend.
 Everything will be wrapped into one single mono repository using NxDev, a cli that leverages the Angular cli.
 Socketio will help coping with the challenges that a real-time multiplayer game poses.
 Angular Material will save time on the frontend design.

-You find all the code that is discussed in this artikel (here on github)[https://github.com/SoftwareKater/nx-multiplayer-game].
-Also, the app is (deployed to heroku)[https://nx-confusion-staging.herokuapp.com/].
+You find all the code that is discussed in this artikel [here on github](https://github.com/SoftwareKater/nx-multiplayer-game).
+Also, the app is [deployed to heroku](https://nx-confusion-staging.herokuapp.com/).
 Pay a visit to see what we are up to.
 ### Tech Stack

 Nrwl Nx Workspace